 BOCA athletes are always looking for challenges to push past their limits.
 Triathlons are a favorite of many, but sometimes we choose to focus on a single discipline.
 The Waikiki Rough Water Swim, for example, has been a popular event, but what if we multiply it by ten…”just for fun!”

-In August, on a to-be-decided date, according to ocean tides and currents, Stefan Reinke, Ryan Leong and Timothy Marr will attempt to swim the Kaiwi Channel, a 26-mile open-water swim from Molokai to Oahu’s East side, with no outside swim assistance.
+In August, on a to-be-decided date, according to ocean tides and currents, Stefan Reinke, Ryan Leong, and Timothy Marr will attempt to swim the Kaiwi Channel, a 26-mile open-water swim from Molokai to Oahu’s East side, with no outside swim assistance.
 Since 1961, only 45+ swimmers have completed the crossing solo.
-These like-minded Boca go-getters will have an escort boat and will be provided nutrition stops in order to take in calories during the crossing, but they must remain in the water the entire time—no getting in or holding on to any vessels.
-Practice swims unite and prepare these athletes and they recently successfully completed a 12-mile swim from Maunalua Bay to Kaimana Beach.
+These like-minded BOCA go-getters will have an escort boat and will be provided nutrition stops to take in calories during the crossing, but they must remain in the water the entire time—no getting in or holding on to any vessels.
+Practice swims unite and prepare these athletes, and they recently successfully completed a 12-mile swim from Maunalua Bay to Kaimana Beach.

-- August: 1st attempt aborted due to large tiger shark circling swimmers for 45 minutes
+- August: 1st attempt aborted due to a large tiger shark circling swimmers for 45 minutes.